 Senior Communications Consultant

 Jack Croft joined SCP as editorial manager in 2012 after a career journey that started in newspapers before detouring into book publishing and then university communications.
-Jack’s responsibilities at SCP include managing the John A. Hartford Foundation’s Health AGEnda blog as well as contributing writing, editing, planning, and strategic counsel for other projects and clients.
+Jack’s responsibilities at SCP include providing editing, writing, planning, and strategic counsel for clients including the American Federation for Aging Research (AFAR), Drexel University College of Nursing and Health Professions, Grantmakers In Aging, and the Hillman Scholars in Nursing Innovation, among others.

 Prior to SCP, Jack worked in university communications for a decade as Director of Editorial Services at Lehigh University, where he edited the award-winning Lehigh Alumni Bulletin magazine and managed the university’s online editorial content.
 During his time at Lehigh, Jack interviewed the Dalai Lama, Kurt Vonnegut, Jesse Jackson, actor Hal Holbrook, author Nicholson Baker and many others.
 Before Lehigh, he spent eight years as a book editor and writer, primarily in the health and fitness categories.
 He edited The Doctor’s Book of Home Remedies for Men and the 15-book Men’s Health Life Improvement Guides, along with numerous other books as managing editor of Men’s Health Books for Rodale Press in Emmaus, Pa.
 He also managed Rodale’s most successful book publishing program, Prevention Health Books, and served as writing director, overseeing a staff of more than a dozen in-house health writers.